wanto-production/astro-portofolio/src/content/blog/endevouros.md

 ---

 _If you're tired of hopping from distro to distro and just want something that works — with rolling release power — give EndeavourOS a try.
-It might just become your last hop._
+Toxic community?
+Maybe.
+But rock-solid system?
+Absolutely._